AceAkki/resume/README.md

 # My Resume - 2026

-A responsive, interactive resume built with HTML, CSS, and JavaScript.
+A responsive, interactive resume built with HTML, CSS, and Vanilla JavaScript.

 ## Overview